Polestar 2 Review & Prices

 Reliability and problems

-The Polestar 2 has only had two recalls in the UK.
-The tin plating on part of the battery pack could cause a short circuit, while the other high voltage connectors to the battery could disconnect while driving to stall the motors.
-Both could be resolved by visiting a Volvo dealership.
+The Polestar 2 has had three recalls in the UK.
+The tin plating on part of the battery pack could cause a short circuit and high voltage connectors to the battery could disconnect while driving to stall the motors.
+A front suspension joint could come loose too, but all of the issues should have been resolved by visiting a Volvo dealership.

-Each new Polestar 2 comes with three years or 31,250 miles worth of scheduled maintenance for free, whichever comes first, while all get three years/60,000 miles of warranty.
-That warranty is carried over if the car changes hands.
+Each new Polestar 2 comes with three years or 30,000 miles worth of scheduled maintenance for free, whichever comes first, while all get three years/60,000 miles of warranty.

 The battery packs get an eight-year/100,000-mile warranty, and if the battery health drops below 70% in those first eight years, Polestar will replace it for free.